 You MUST have regard for this document.

-Safeguarding children and protecting professionals in early years settings: online safety considerations
+Safeguarding children and protecting professionals in early years settings: online safety considerations guidance for practitioners

 Guidance to help those who work in early years settings consider their practice and to take steps to safeguard both children and adults online.